MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/columns.md

 ---
 # Columns

-Every [table](tables.md) in Kusto, and every tabular data stream, is a rectangular grid of columns and rows.
-Every column in the table has a name and a specific [scalar data type](../scalar-data-types/index.md).
+Columns are named entities that have a [scalar data type](../scalar-data-types/index.md).
+Columns are referenced in the query relative to the tabular data stream that is in context of the specific operator referencing them.Every [table](tables.md) in Kusto, and every tabular data stream, is a rectangular grid of columns and rows.
 The columns of a table or a tabular data stream are ordered, so a column also has a specific position in the table's collection of columns.

 > [!NOTE]
 >